AvishkaSen/SPRINT-2-CC-2-Assignment-SE-Group-2/README.md

 php spark migrate:rollback (if you want to drop all tables)
 ```

-To go to the webpage, type in the address bar
+To go to the webpage, type in your browser address bar :
 ```
 http://localhost/futureseekers/public/
 ```

-Admin logins are:
+Admin logins from seeder file are:

     - admin123@admin.com
     - admin123